Pet Hair Remover Tools

 Pet Hair Removers for Your Furniture

-Some people recommend using a moist rubber glove to rub over your upholstered furniture, but this isn't a method I've used.
-Certainly it would offer the advantage of not leaving any residue on your upholstery.
+Some people recommend using a moist rubber glove to rub over your upholstered furniture, but this isn't a method I've used successfully.

 Your Furniture and It's Role in Pet Hair Removal